sayyamsheikh42/Python-Learning-Material/00_python_colab/18_docstrings_mkdocs/readme.md

     C1 --> C1c[Easy Deployment]
 ```

-**Diagram Explanation**: This diagram shows the two main types of documentation in Python: inline documentation (docstrings) and external documentation (MkDocs), along with their key characteristics.
+**Diagram Explanation**: This comprehensive diagram illustrates the complete documentation ecosystem in Python.
+It shows how documentation is divided into two main categories:

+- **Inline Documentation** (left branch): Documentation that lives within the code itself, including docstrings (the primary focus), comments for implementation details, and type hints for parameter documentation.

+- **External Documentation** (right branch): Standalone documentation websites and tools, with MkDocs being the main focus, alongside alternatives like Sphinx and GitBook.

+The diagram also shows the specific components of each type, such as function/class/module docstrings for inline documentation, and static site generation, markdown-based writing, and easy deployment features for external documentation tools.

 ### Why Documentation Matters